philippemezzadri/frisquet-esphome/README.md

 ## `heat_curve_climate` Switch

-On some occasions, external temperature conditions or high values of the Proportional and Integral factors may cause the boiler to enter idle mode.
+On some occasions, external temperature conditions or high values of the Proportional and Integral factors may cause the boiler to enter idle mode (in accordance with `max_error`, `min_delta` and `minimum_output` settings).
 This can be undesirable as heat may be required by radiators in other rooms of the house.

 To address this issue, the Heating Curve Climate platform provides a switch that will force the boiler to run at a minimum power level instead of shutting off completely.